 Answer: The ongoing series of R programming is 4.x, and the latest version of R is 4.1.2, which was released in November 2021.

 3. How many data structures are in the R programming language?

 Answer: There are data structures in the R programming language, namely vector, list, matrix, and dataframe.

 4. Define vector in R.

 Answer: A vector is a sequence of a variety of data elements of the same basic types.
 The members in vectors are called components.

-Question: Define Dataframe in R?
+7. Define dataframe in R?

-Question: Identify the different components of the grammar of graphics?
+8. What are the different components of the grammar of graphics?

 - Themes layer

 - Geometry layer